-The screen shot below is of a Google search engine results page (SERP) for the query “personal injury attorney San Diego.”
+The screenshot below is a Google search engine results page (SERP) for the query “personal injury attorney San Diego.”
 This query has local intent with its geo qualifier San Diego.

 The area in the red box below the map shows what many consider the local search results and includes a push pin of the business on the local map along with the address and phone number of the local business listing.
 Some people refer to this area of the Google search results as a “local pack”, “3-pack”, local listings, and some industry insiders refer to it as a “snack pack.”

-It’s important also to recognize that not all queries with geo-qualifers return a local pack in Google search results.
+It’s important also to recognize that not all queries with geo-qualifiers return a local pack in Google search results.
 The decision to show local listings with a map is solely up to Google.

 Factors That Contribute To Local Pack Rankings

 First, it’s important to understand that if you don’t have a physical location in an area you cannot show in a local 3-pack of listings.

 Google’s local pack listings are in large part determined by geo signals.